ishanc312/othelloWithBot/README.md

+# UPDATE: THE NEW VERSION OF THIS PROJECT CAN BE FOUND [HERE!](https://github.com/ishanc312/othelloOnline)

 # othelloWithBot
 This is a Python implementation of the classic board game Othello.
 It initially begins by receiving an input from the user asking if they want to play against an AI or not.